For all Peace Corps Volunteers (well technically “trainees”), Site Assignment Day is a big deal.

 El Tobogán de Barro y El Tobogán de Agua

 Nestled slightly below the rest of the Fila Naranjo community, this farm has potential to be a relaxing vacation destination.
-No sounds can be heard except a river in the distance and the chirps of the incredible array of birds that inhabit this area of the country.
+No sounds can be heard except a river in the distance and the incredible array of birds that inhabit this area of the country.
 Since being here, this farm has become my go-to spot when I need time to read, write, and escape the chaos of my host family’s house.

 But although this site has immense potential to be a rural tourism site in Costa Rica, there’s still a lot of work that needs to be done.

 - Offers guests the opportunity to see an authentic side of Costa Rica

 - A secluded, calm place to “escape” the fast-paced way of life